Last Updated on August 5, 2023 by Christine Kaaloa

-Indian chai in Kolkata is a sweet, milky tea often served in clay pot cups.
-Pots can be disposed after drinking or you can save yours for a souvenir.
+Indian chai in Kolkata is a sweet, milky tea often served in clay earthen pot cups.
+The clay pots can be disposed after drinking or you can save yours for a souvenir.

 5. Jhal Muri

 Jhal Muri is a very popular street snack of spicy puffed rice chaat .
 Each vendor has their own masala mix from chopped onion, coriander, green chills, lime and chana dal, roasted peanuts, cucumber, etc… mixed with tamarind sauce, lime and mustard oil.
 It’s mixed in a steel bowl It’s spicy to pleasantly mild and refreshing.

 A Volunteer Kolkata Street Food Tour with Kolkata Food Walk

 Teeming with street food lining the sidewalks, off-the-bat, I knew Kolkata was the street foodie capital of India.
 So I wanted to learn as much as I could about it.
 After all, you can’t be in a foodie capital and not sample what it’s best known for!
 Through some searches, I found Kolkata Food Walk, a voluntary food tour.
 Whuh?
 The word free sounded too good to be true.

 But it was true.